-Delivery of youth services includes preparation for postsecondary educational opportunities, as well as connections for youth to postsecondary opportunities.
+Delivery of youth services includes preparation for postsecondary education and employment opportunities.
 Youth are offered tutoring and GED preparation through the SVWDB's partnerships with local school systems, adult learning, and workforce centers.
 A strong component of the programs is the linkages between academic and occupational learning.
-The SVWDB and service provider partners work collaboratively to provide educational opportunity and labor market information to youth.
+The SVWDB and partners work collaboratively to provide youth with educational opportunities and labor market information.

-Additionally, work readiness training is provided to prepare youth for employment including placement into meaningful work experiences.
-This includes opportunities for alternative secondary school services, including programs targeted to GED attainment where appropriate, with contractors coordinating efforts with area alternative education schools and adult learning centers.
-Qualified older youth may receive, as appropriate, occupational skills training through service provider partners.
+Additionally, work readiness training is provided to prepare youth for employment, including placement into meaningful work experiences and opportunities for alternative secondary school services, including programs targeted to GED attainment where appropriate, with contractors coordinating efforts with area alternative education schools and adult learning centers.
+Qualified older youth may receive, as appropriate, occupational skills training through training providers and partners.
 Leadership development opportunities are available and include community service and peer-centered activities encouraging responsibility and other positive social behaviors.
 Comprehensive guidance and counseling are provided as needed and may include drug and alcohol abuse counseling; referrals are provided through local DSS offices, area mental health offices, and local school system guidance counselors.

-As funds and availability of services permit, supportive services such as transportation, childcare and emergency assistance may be made available to youth to enhance their ability to complete training and find suitable employment.
-Supportive services are based on needs of individual youth.
-Documentation must be maintained in the youth file explaining the need for supportive services, other agencies contacted to provide services, supportive services actually provided, and results of the supportive services provided.
+As funds and availability of services permit, supportive services such as transportation, childcare, and emergency assistance may be made available to youth to enhance their ability to complete training and find suitable employment.
+Supportive services are based on the needs of individual youth.
+Documentation must be maintained in the youth file explaining the need for supportive services, other agencies contacted to provide services, supportive services provided, and results of the supportive services provided.
 Follow-up services are provided to all youth participants for up to twelve (12) months to measure progress, assess additional needs, and provide additional supportive services if needed.

-Individual youth assessments coupled with opportunities for paid and unpaid work experience, community service, educational pursuits, and the 14 WIOA Youth Elements provides a robust strategy for integrating and delivering youth services.
+Individual youth assessments coupled with opportunities for paid and unpaid work experience, community service, educational pursuits, and the other 14 WIOA Youth Elements provide a robust strategy for integrating and delivering youth services.
 The results can be found in the success of the many active programs in LWDA 4.

-The SVWDB Youth Policy requires at least 75% of the youth formula-funded program expenditures be for Out-of-School Youth.
+The SVWDB Youth Policy requires at least 75% of the youth formula-funded program expenditures for Out-of-School Youth.
 In addition, a minimum of 20 percent of youth funds are required to be spent on paid and unpaid work experience.

-The strategy used to engage youth involves targeted outreach through appropriate communication channels, repetitive and consistent messaging, and collaboration and communication with community partners already assisting people with specified barriers to employment.
-Outreach to youth is ongoing to ensure that youth are made aware of available services and the required percent of WIOA youth funds are used to serve the youth population, particularly those with barriers to employment.
+The strategy used to engage youth involves targeted outreach through appropriate communication channels, repetitive and consistent messaging, and collaboration and communication with community partners already assist people with specified employment barriers.
+Outreach to youth is ongoing to ensure that youth are made aware of available services and the required percentage of WIOA youth funds are used to serve the youth population, particularly those with barriers to employment.
 Once the youth have been identified, their barriers to employment and workforce interests will be evaluated.
-An integrated service team (IST) approach is used to work with the referring organization to address the individual youth barriers to success prior to planning their Career Pathway.
-This will ensure that the individual youth is ready and committed to moving forward and that their basic needs are being addressed prior to more expectations being placed on them.
+An integrated service team (IST) approach is used to work with the referring organization to address the individual youth barriers to success prior to planning their Career Pathway, ensuring that the individual youth is ready and committed to moving forward and that their basic needs are being addressed prior to more expectations being placed on them.